-The downtown Centro Historico and Centro District in GDL is densely and is just bustling!
+The downtown Centro Historico and Centro District in GDL are dense and are just bustling!
 I did a quick walk around but I did not linger as large crowds during this pandemic is not my jam.
 I satisfied my shopping Tabanca by checking out Tonala and Tlaquepaque.
 I was not disappointed by Tlaquepaque (pronounced “TEE-LAC-KEE-PAC-KEE”).

-Tlaquepaque, historically known a San Pedro Tlaquepaque is a city adjacent to GDL, about a 15-minute Uber ride, in Jalisco.
+Tlaquepaque, historically known as San Pedro Tlaquepaque is a city adjacent to GDL, about a 15-minute Uber ride, in Jalisco.
 It is a designated Pueblos Mágicos (Magical Town).

 Guadalajara is one of the largest cities in Mexico but it was easy to navigate thanks to — UBER!
-Of course I didn’t see a fraction of it in one week but Google Maps works great there and thankfully so does Uber.
-I used Uber to go everywhere, it was easy and stress free.
+Of course, I didn’t see a fraction of it in one week but Google Maps works great there, and thankfully so does Uber.
+I used Uber to go everywhere, it was easy and stress-free.
 Uber is less expensive in GDL than in Puerto Vallarta.
 It is a bit more than Merida but more on par with Merida.
-Average trips around GDL costed me about $45 to $50 pesos ($2.00 USD).
-To places like Chapalita, Tonala and Tlaquepaque it was a bit higher and ranged from $79 to $100 pesos ($3-5 USD).
+Average trips around GDL cost me about $45 to $50 pesos ($2.00 USD).
+To places like Chapalita, Tonala, and Tlaquepaque it was a bit higher and ranged from $79 to $100 pesos ($3-5 USD).
 I paid about $470 pesos for an Uber transfer from GDL to Lake Chapala (45-minute drive).
 I thought it was pretty reasonable considering the distance.
-A similar transfer the DC area from DC to BWI cost on average $65-70 USD so much higher in comparison.
+A similar transfer to the DC area from DC to BWI costs on average $65-70 USD so much higher in comparison.